Phone First – Frequently Asked Questions

 What happens if I ring 999?

-There will be no change to the response that is given by dialling 999 if your condition is life threatening.
+There will be no change to the response that is given by dialing 999 if your condition is life threatening.

-The telephone number will be in operation from Monday to Friday 8am – 6pm for patients who are feeling unwell and considering travelling to Antrim Area or Causeway Hospital EDs or the Mid Ulster Hospital Minor Injuries Unit.
+The telephone number will be in operation from Monday to Friday 8am – 6pm for patients who are feeling unwell and considering travelling to Antrim Area or Causeway Hospital emergency departments or the Mid Ulster Hospital minor injuries unit.

 Who answers the phone, a clinician or call handler?